-If the victim of a crime was physically restrained in the course of the offense, increase by 2 levels.
+If a victim was physically restrained in the course of the offense, increase by 2 levels.

 - 1. "Physically restrained" is defined in the Commentary to \$1B1.1 (Application Instructions). - 2.
-This adjustment applies to any offense in which the victim was physically restrained in the course of the offense, except where such restraint is an element of the offense, specifically incorporated into the base offense level, or listed as a specific offense characteristic.
+This adjustment applies to any offense in which a victim was physically restrained in the course of the offense, except where such restraint is an element of the offense, specifically incorporated into the base offense level, or listed as a specific offense characteristic. - 3.
+If the restraint was sufficiently egregious, an upward departure may be warranted.
+See §5K2.4 (Abduction or Unlawful Restraint).